MicrosoftDocs/Advertising/advertising/bingads-13/ad-insight-service/getbidlandscapebycampaignids.md

 The estimates are based on the last 7 days of performance data, and not a prediction or guarantee of future performance.

 > [!NOTE]
-> This operation is for search campaigns using the enhanced CPC bid strategy.
+> This operation applies to Search, Shopping, and Performance Max campaigns that use Target CPA or Target ROAS bid strategies, and is not available for shared budgets.
+We'll expand supported campaign types in the future.

 ::: zone pivot="soap"